Last fact-checked: 24 November 2020

 We ensure that our clinics and doctors meet with the expectations of patients from more developed nations with our quality-checking measures.
 Clinic visits, confirmation of qualifications and professional memberships, litigation and criminal record checks and real patient reviews form the backbone of our processes to safeguard patient safety.
 Only if we are satisfied with all the criteria do we list clinics on our website.

-As we always recommend to patients to carry out a little homework, this is one less thing to do.
-However, we would still advise you to gen up on any cosmetic procedures you are thinking of having, especially when it comes to facial treatments, as not all wrinkles are created equal, and not every treatment will work for all wrinkles.
+However, we advise you to do your homework on cosmetic procedures you may be considering, especially when it comes to facial treatments, as not all wrinkles are created equal, and not every treatment will work for all wrinkles.

-You don’t need to be allergy tested before the treatment, but, as previously mentioned, Sculptra is designed to work gradually, over a period of time, and it is usually recommended that you have a series of three treatments.
-As the treatment stimulates collagen production – and collagen takes four to six weeks to form – it is suggested you leave this amount of time between each session.
+Although you don’t need to be allergy tested before the treatment, Sculptra is designed to work gradually, over a period of time, and it is usually recommended that you have a series of three treatments.
+As the treatment stimulates collagen production–and collagen takes four to six weeks to form–it is suggested you leave this amount of time between each session.